-Option 2: Innovation in Affordable Housing (Bus Tour and Site Visit)
+Option 2: Innovation in Affordable Housing (Bus Tour and Site Visit) SOLD OUT

 Learn about Chicago’s affordable housing plans from Marisa Novara, Commissioner of the Department of Housing for the City of Chicago.
 This guided bus tour will provide an overview of the City’s affordable housing initiatives and recent developments in the Pilsen/Little Village area.
 The bus tour will feature one of the city’s first co-located Chicago Housing Authority and Public Library branches.
 This development includes a one-story public library branch and a multi-story mixed-income residential complex, with additional community spaces at street level.

 The bus tour will culminate in an onsite tour of Skender’s new advanced manufacturing facility.
 Skender, an established, family-owned builder in Chicago, is producing modular buildings and modular building components at their Little Village plant.
 This tour gives participants a comprehensive overview of the modular building process, including walking along all stages of production as well as a glimpse inside Skender’s modular smart apartment prototype.
 You’ll learn and see how Skender creates steel-framed modules and outfits each unit up to 95% completion before they ship and stack on multifamily, hospitality and healthcare project sites.